nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-refactor-react-components-to-be-stateless-functional-components.md

 import React from 'react'
 ```

 Let's just export a const.
 We'll call `TodoList` and that's going to equal an arrow function that takes `props`.
 We're going to have that return some **JSX**.
-For now we'll just make that a place holder that says `Todo List`.
+For now we'll just make that a place holder that says `TodoList`.

 ####TodoList.js
 ```jsx